 Consider, for example, someone who retired at the top of the market in 2000.
 A Rule Your Retirement article from the newsletter's archives showed that depending on exactly what investments you made, following the 4% rule could have left you looking at big losses.
-With the S&P down just about 50% from its March 2000 highs, a portfolio with 75% invested in an S&P 500 index fund and 25% in a short-term bond fund would have lost around a third of its value even before taking withdrawals into account, and those annual 4% withdrawals -- based on the original balance -- would now represent much larger percentage of your remaining assets.
+When the S&P was down just about 50% from its March 2000 highs, a portfolio with 75% invested in an S&P 500 index fund and 25% in a short-term bond fund had lost around a third of its value even before taking withdrawals into account.
+Even after the rebound, those annual 4% withdrawals -- based on the original balance -- still represent a much larger percentage of your remaining assets.

-That's not too surprising, given how lots of companies have seen their stocks perform badly during the bear market.
+That's not too surprising, given how most companies saw their stocks perform badly during the bear market.
 In 2008, Pfizer

 The 4% rule was designed with these sorts of historical drops in mind.
 After all, the market has gone through long stretches of so-so performance before -- only to see big rebounds like the one we saw last year.
 Even so, counting on history to repeat itself isn't necessarily reassuring after you've seen a big chunk of your net worth go up in smoke.

 Spreading out the risk

-But there are things you can do to avoid that worst-case scenario.
+There are things you can do, though, to avoid that worst-case scenario.
 A more diversified portfolio that the RYR article discussed included more than just the large-cap domestic stocks you'll find in the S&P 500 -- and it performed much better over the same time period with less risk.
-By including small-cap stocks such as Take-Two Interactive
+By including small-cap stocks such as Ceragon Networks